Skip to main content

 This decision from the Court requires all employers, including those with fewer than 50 employees, to offer accrual-based paid sick leave to all employees, including part-time.
 It will require nearly every employer to make changes to the way they accrue sick time.
 View this grid to read the specific requirements.

-UPDATE: The Department of Labor and Economic Opportunity has released new FAQs on the Earned Sick Time Act.
+UPDATE: The Department of Labor and Economic Opportunity released updated FAQs in November on the Earned Sick Time Act.

 What Can We Do?